Create Users According to Licenses

 Security groups are new to Business Central in 2023 release wave 1.
 They're similar to the user groups that this article mentions.
 Like user groups, administrators assign the permissions to the security group that its members need to do their jobs.

-Security groups will replace user groups in a future release.
+User groups will no longer be available in a future release.
 You can continue using user groups to manage permissions until then.
 To learn more about security groups, go to Control Access to Business Central Using Security Groups.
-To start using security groups now, your administrator can turn on Feature: Convert user group permissions on the Feature Management page.

 This article describes how administrators create users and define who can sign in to Business Central.
 You'll also learn how to assign permissions to different users according to your product licenses.